Nasal septum deviation: Treatment

 Medical therapy with nasal sprays including decongestants, antihistamines, or nasal corticosteroid sprays is typically tried first before considering a surgical approach to correct nasal septum deviation.
 Medication temporarily relieves symptoms, but does not correct the underlying condition.
 Non-medical relief can also be obtained using nasal strips.

+The cartilaginous nasal septum is covered by a mucosal layer, and temporary swelling of this mucosa can exaggerate the apparent severity of septal deviation.
+Such edema may result from allergic rhinitis, upper respiratory tract infections, chronic rhinitis, or acute sinusitis.
+Addressing these conditions and conducting nasal endoscopic examinations at different times can help in assessing the actual structural deviation more accurately.

 A minor surgical procedure known as septoplasty can cure symptoms related to septal deviations.
 The surgery lasts roughly one hour and does not result in any cosmetic alteration or external scars.
 Nasal congestion, pain, drainage or swelling may occur within the first few days after the surgery.
-Recovery from the procedure may take anywhere from 2 days to 4 weeks to heal completely.
+Recovery from the procedure may take anywhere from two days to four weeks to heal completely.
 Septal bones never regrow.
 If symptoms reappear they are not related to deviations.
 Reappearance of symptoms may be due to mucosal metaplasia of the nose.

-Currently, the most gentle and effective treatment is laser septo-chondroplasty for the septal cartilage segment deformity and ultrasound septoplasty – effective for the septal cartilage and bone deformation.
+There are times also when the surgery also may be unsuccessful, leading to a continuation of the symptoms.

+A randomised controlled trial found that people who had septoplasty had a greater improvement in their symptoms and quality of life after 6 months than people who managed their nasal airway obstruction with nasal sprays.